HOME ABOUT US RESELLER SUPPORT PURCHASE Lockstep Systems®, Arizona (USA)

 Exchange Server Backup

-Backing up your Exchange Server is an important part of your disaster recovery planning.
-Here you can learn what you need to know about how Backup for Workgroups can backup your Exchange Server.
+Exchange Server backup is an important part of your disaster recovery planning.
+Here you can learn what you need to know about how Backup for Workgroups can perform Exchange Server backup.

 Why do I need a backup program to backup Exchange Server data?